What to Know About Sargassum in the Dominican Republic

 PRACTICAL INFO & RESOURCES

-Don’t worry—this guide will help you understand what sargassum is, when and where it’s most common, and most importantly, how to enjoy your trip even during sargassum season.
-With a little planning and flexibility, you can still have a fantastic vacation filled with sunshine, culture, and adventure!
+This guide will help you understand what sargassum is, when and where it usually shows up, and how you can still enjoy your trip even during seaweed season.
+With a little planning, you can make the most of your beach vacation.

 ✅What Is Sargassum?